 The Company is required to own the gaming equipment under section 67(1)(g) of the Gambling Act 2003.
 The purpose of owning assets is so that the Company can conduct gaming activities that generate net proceeds for distribution for authorised purposes.
 It is the Company's policy to ensure that equipment is maintained on a current technological basis.
 An annual capital budget is reviewed by the Board of Directors.
 Capital expenditure proposals are reviewed by management to ensure they are reasonable, necessary and meet the objectives set by the Board for the operational effectiveness of the Company.

-In the Financial Period of 2018, a non-recurring impairment loss of assets was agreed with Department of Internal Affairs.
-The impairment was considered, due to the appropriated of assets encountered in Fiscal 2015.
+At 30 September 2020, an impairment loss of assets was carried out.
+The impairment was considered for a selected asset type at the warehouse.